"We're going to build a wall" - it's something we have heard US President Donald Trump say many times since he launched his presidential campaign.

-A GoFundMe page has been set up by US Army veteran Brian Kolfage.
+A GoFundMe page was set up by US Army veteran Brian Kolfage.
 He believes that in the event that Congress refuses to pay for the wall, Donald Trump's supporters could pay for it instead.

-"If the 63 million people who voted for Trump each pledge $80, we can build the wall." he states on his fundraising page.
+"If the 63 million people who voted for Trump each pledge $80, we can build the wall," he stated on his fundraising page.

-Already he has raised nearly $20 million.
-A long way off the $5.6 billion needed, but still a very large amount to raise.
+He has already raised $22.2 million.
+It's a long way off the $5.6 billion needed, but it is still a very large amount to raise.

 But what about the majority of citizens who do not believe the wall is a good idea?